 First, you'll need your permit for most states.
 You can obtain this through your local DMV.

-Second, you'll need your safety gear.
+Second, you'll need your motorcycle gear.
 Even on a borrowed training bike you'll need: a DOT approved helmet, eye protection, closed toe shoes (ideally with a heel you’d be surprised how quick your foot can slip off when shifting or slippery), gloves, long sleeve and long pants at the minimum, motorcycle jacket or thick jacket that'll withstand some wear and tear.
+Definitely grab some EARPEACE motorcycle earplugs, they protect against wind noise while still allowing you to hear everything around you.

 Finally, if you already have a bike you'll need registration and insurance